Mayeu/Beermap.org/README.md

 Beermap.org help you find the chepeast beer around you

+## WARNING

+This is a work in progress !
+Do no use it (weird shit is weird)

 ##License

 Obviously the Beermap source code is available under the Beerware license.
 But